ghacks Technology News

 Back in 2007 I looked at two Firefox add-ons to prepare websites before printing them.
 Preparing in this case meant to remove unnecessary elements like advertisement, chat boxes or sidebar links from the page to save printer ink and get only the relevant information on a printed page (see best way to print websites).

 At least one of the extensions mentioned in the guide, Aardvark, has not been updated in recent times.
-The last update dates back to February 2010 which more or less means that the extension is no longer actively developed.
-Some users have noticed incompatibilities with recent versions of the Firefox web browser.
+The last update dates back to February 2010 which more or less means that the extension is no longer actively developed and some users have noticed incompatibilities with recent versions of the Firefox web browser.

-That’s the main reason that Hack The Web was created.
-The Firefox add-on offers a similar functionality as Aardvark.
-Firefox users can use the extension to remove page elements from the active website.
+That's the main reason that Hack The Web was created.
+The Firefox add-on offers a similar functionality when compared to Aardvark as it can be used to remove page elements from the active website.

 start hack the web